wiktorkowalski/blog/src/content/blog/live-feature-flags-with-aws-systems-manager-and-dotnet.md

 }
 ```

-and bind the class to the configuration
+and bind the class to the configuration:

 ```cs
 builder.Services.Configure<FeatureFlagsOptions>(builder.Configuration);